-Stanley teaching in Lisbon, Portugal during the first Storytellers Abroad Missions Multimedia Workshop with ABWE. [photo by: Jeff Raymond]
+Stanley taught in Lisbon, Portugal, during the first Storytellers Abroad Missions Multimedia Workshop with ABWE. [photo by: Jeff Raymond]

 The learning-by-teaching effect has been demonstrated in many studies.
-Students who spend time teaching what they’ve learned go on to show better understanding and knowledge retention than students who simply spend the same time re-studying.
+Students who spend time teaching what they’ve learned show better understanding and knowledge retention than those who spend the same time re-studying.

-Teaching helps in bringing to mind what we’ve previously studied leads to deeper and longer-lasting acquisition of that information than more time spent passively re-studying.
+Teaching helps bring to mind what we’ve previously studied, leading to the more profound and longer-lasting acquisition of that information than more time spent passively re-studying.

-Researchers say that the benefits of the learning-by-teaching strategy are attributable to retrieval practice; that is, the robust learning-by-teaching strategy works but only when the teaching involves retrieving the taught materials.
-You need to internalize the to-be-presented material prior to communicating it to an audience, rather than rely on study notes during the presentation process.
+Researchers say that the benefits of the learning-by-teaching strategy are attributable to retrieval practice; that is, the mighty learning-by-teaching strategy works but only when the teaching involves retrieving the taught materials.
+You need to internalize the to-be-presented material before communicating it to an audience, rather than rely on study notes during the presentation.

-In past blog posts I have talked about the stages of learning.
-I think using this illustration of the stages would put teaching even above the evaluation step.
+In past blog posts, I have talked about the stages of learning.
+This illustration of the stages would put teaching even above the evaluation step.

 Good Teachers Know Their Students

-In an interview Duke Men’s Basketball Coach Mike Krzyzewski talked about the importance of really knowing his players.
+In an interview, Duke Men’s Basketball Coach Mike Krzyzewski talked about the importance of knowing his players.

-Coach K: If an athlete knows you believe in him or her, then that when that kid goes through dark moments, he or she will know they are not alone.
-We all have those moments and it is important to know that others are with you.
-Our guys know that they are never alone because we develop relationships and let them know we believe in them.
+Coach K: If an athlete knows you believe in them, then when that kid goes through dark moments, they will know they are not alone.
+We all have those moments, and knowing that others are with you is essential.
+Our guys know they are never alone because we develop relationships and let them know we believe in them.
 “I believe in you.”
-You can say that with just those words or you can say it in a huddle when you tell a guy, “We are going with you on this next play.”
+You can say that with just those words, or you can say it in a huddle when you tell a guy, “We are going with you on this next play.”
 He might say, “I just missed one.”
 Then I might say, “This next shot is my shot or our shot.
 Maybe one of the reasons you are missing is because you are taking your shots.
-You are taking our shot this time and don’t worry about it.
+You are taking our shot this time, and don’t worry about it.
 I’m not worried about it.”
-You put that belief in their minds so they don’t fear losing.
+You put that belief in their minds, so they don’t fear losing.

-Great teachers know that there is not a perfect way to teach a subject to everyone, but there is a better way to teach each individual student.
+Great teachers know there is no perfect way to teach a subject to everyone, but there is a better way to teach each student.

-I love to first show students how I would shoot something like I am doing here in Hawaii.
+I first love showing students how I would shoot something like I am doing here in Hawaii.

-I quickly have them getting hands on experience working with the lights in the studio and learning how: to turn the lights on; make them sync with the camera; and then to create different lighting schemes.
+I quickly have them get hands-on experience working with the lights in the studio and learning how: to turn the lights on, make them sync with the camera, and then create different lighting schemes.

-However the best learning is happening when I leave the students alone in the studio working on their assignments.
+However, the best learning happens when I leave the students alone in the studio to work on their assignments.
 They often work in teams.
-They need a model and the photographer and often use each other which creates the perfect setup for them to end up teaching each other what they learned earlier.
+They need a model and a photographer and often use each other, creating the perfect setup for them to teach each other what they learned earlier.
 Someone doesn’t get a concept and asks their fellow student.

-The first few times teaching to someone you explain the process the way you understand it.
-As you experience your communication didn’t get through to the person, if you are smart, you will realize you were the problem and not the person.
-As my coach would say about a pass in basketball, it is usually the passers fault if the pass is missed.
+The first few times you teach someone, you explain the process and how you understand it.
+As you experience, your communication didn’t get through to the person; if you are smart, you will realize you were the problem, not the person.
+As my coach would say about a pass in basketball, it is usually the passer’s fault if the pass is missed.

-I love going to listen to other professionals in my field lead workshops and teach seminars.
-At this point in my career I am more interested in how they teach a subject rather than the subject itself.
-I already know how to do lighting and may pick up a tip or two, but really am learning more about how someone else teaches the subject.
+I love listening to other professionals in my field, leading workshops, and teaching seminars.
+At this point in my career, I am more interested in how they teach a subject than the subject itself.
+I already know how to do lighting and may pick up a tip or two, but I am learning more about how someone else teaches the subject.

 Epiphany Moment with